Wondering what the bad and good sides are of a bezel setting if you pick it for your engagement ring?

 - Halo settings are more expensive

-Read Here: Pros and Cons of a Halo Setting Engagement Ring
+RECOMMENDED: Pros and Cons of Halo Setting Engagement Rings

-The Best Online Jewelry Shop to Buy a Bezel Setting Diamond Engagement Ring
+Where to Buy Bezel Setting Diamond Engagement Rings

 Bezel settings are very common in pendants and earrings but not engagement rings.
 It may be a hustle to find a high-quality ring in a bezel setting from popular jewelers or local retailers.